 Sometimes, exploring stories from other people who’ve had similar lived experiences can help us feel validated, supported and like we’re not the only ones in the world going through them.
 It can also help us sort through thoughts and feelings in our own lives (especially when things don’t go as planned).
 Here, a young person shares their inspiration for coming out and sharing their truth with others.

 Kids Help Phone would like to thank the young writer of this story for their contributions to youth mental health and well-being in Canada.
 Their responses have been edited for length and style.
 We also want to let you know that we’re committed to protecting this young person’s anonymity / confidentiality.
-Therefore, gender neutral language has been used in English, while male voice (a common default in French language) has been used in French.
+Therefore, gender neutral language has been used in English and the translation in French.

 Who did you come out to?